-According to the Academy of Nutrition and Dietetics (Melina 2016), well-planned vegetarian diets are healthy, nutritionally adequate and can provide benefits for the prevention and treatment of various chronic diseases.
-They are appropriate for all stages of the life cycle, including pregnancy, breastfeeding and childhood and are environmentally sustainable.
+According to the Academy of Nutrition and Dietetics (Melina 2016), well-planned vegetarian diets are healthy, nutritionally adequate, and can provide benefits for the prevention and treatment of various chronic diseases; they are appropriate for all stages of the life cycle, including pregnancy, lactation and childhood and are environmentally sustainable.

-However, they must be "appropriately planned” (Melina 2016) since there may be difficulties in balancing them if one does not have experience and knowledge of nutrition (Brzezińska 2016).
+But they must be “properly planned” (Melina 2016) as there may be difficulties in balancing them without experience and knowledge of nutrition (Brzezińska 2016).

-There are also cases of neonatal hypothyroidism in infants of vegan mothers (Borak 2005, Shaikh 2003).
+Neonatal hypothyroidism has also been reported in infants of vegan mothers (Borak 2005, Shaikh 2003).

-Infants and milk from vegetarian mothers (and especially vegan mothers) have lower levels of docosahexaenoic acid (DHA) and higher levels of linoleic and α-linolenic acids than that from omnivorous mothers (Melina 2016, Brzezińska 2016, Sanders 2009 and 1992), without there being evidence of adverse effects on their health or cognitive function (Sanders 2009).
+Infants and milk from vegetarian mothers (and especially from vegans) have lower levels of docosahexaenoic acid (DHA) and higher levels of Linoleic and α-Linolenic than that of omnivorous mothers (Melina 2016, Brzezińska 2016, Sanders 2009 and 1992), with no evidence of adverse effects on their health or cognitive function (Sanders 2009).

-There is a greater concentration of selenium in the breast milk of ovo-lacto-vegetarian mothers than that of non-vegetarian mothers (Debski 1989).
+There is a higher concentration of selenium in the milk of lacto-ovo-vegetarian mothers than that of non-vegetarians (Debski 1989).

-The concentration of taurine in plasma and milk of vegan mothers was slightly lower than that of omnivorous mothers (Rana 1986).
+The taurine concentration in plasma and milk of vegan mothers was slightly lower than that of omnivorous mothers (Rana 1986).

 The lowest levels of organochlorine contaminants were found in the milk of vegetarian mothers (Norén 1983).